- BBachelors Available

 - Admission is competitive and is based on a total admission rubric score comprised of the student’s cumulative GPA, cumulative science GPA, and scores on selected components of the HESI Admission Assessment Exam (Reading Comprehension, Math, and Vocabulary/General Knowledge).

-- The student is responsible to complete a criminal background investigation, drug screen, health assessment, immunizations and Basic Life Support Certification after acceptance into the nursing major at the student’s expense.
-Completion by Aug.
-1 is required for the student to start nursing core courses in the fall.
+- The student is responsible to complete a criminal background investigation, drug screen, health assessment, immunizations and AHA Basic Life Support Certification after acceptance into the nursing major at the student’s expense.
+Completion is required for the student to start nursing core courses.
 Information about the Viewpoint Screening service is provided to the student to assist with this process.

 - Direct admission is offered to students with a cumulative high school GPA of 3.6 with an ACT score of 23 or SAT score of 1130.
 Students who opt out of ACT/SAT will be offered direct admission with a cumulative high school GPA of 3.8.